drakkan/sftpgo/README.md

 The `sftpgo` executable supports the following command line flags:

 - `--config-dir` string.
 Location of the config dir.
 This directory should contain the `sftpgo.conf` configuration file and is used as the base for files with a relative path (eg. the private keys for the SFTP server, the SQLite database if you use SQLite as data provider).
-The default value is "."
+The default value is "." or the value of `SFTPGO_CONFIG_DIR` environment variable
+- `--config-file-name` string.
+Name of the configuration file.
+It must be the name of a file stored in config-dir not the absolute path to the configuration file.
+The default value is "sftpgo.conf" or the value of `SFTPGO_CONFIG_FILE_NAME` environment variable
 - `--log-file-path` string.
-Location for the log file, default "sftpgo.log"
+Location for the log file, default "sftpgo.log" or the value of `SFTPGO_LOG_FILE_PATH` environment variable
 - `--log-max-size` int.
 Maximum size in megabytes of the log file before it gets rotated.
-Default 10
+Default 10 or the value of `SFTPGO_LOG_MAX_SIZE` environment variable
 - `--log-max-backups` int.
 Maximum number of old log files to retain.
-Default 5
+Default 5 or the value of `SFTPGO_LOG_MAX_BACKUPS` environment variable
 - `--log-max-age` int.
 Maximum number of days to retain old log files.
-Default 28
+Default 28 or the value of `SFTPGO_LOG_MAX_AGE` environment variable
 - `--log-compress` boolean.
-Determine if the rotated log files should be compressed using gzip
+Determine if the rotated log files should be compressed using gzip.
+Default `false` or the integer value of `SFTPGO_LOG_COMPRESS` environment variable (> 0 is `true`, 0 or invalid integer is `false`)
 - `--log-verbose` boolean.
 Enable verbose logs.
-Default `true`
+Default `true` or the integer value of `SFTPGO_LOG_VERBOSE` environment variable (> 0 is `true`, 0 or invalid integer is `false`)

 If you don't configure any private host keys, the daemon will use `id_rsa` in the configuration directory.
 If that file doesn't exist, the daemon will attempt to autogenerate it (if the user that executes SFTPGo has write access to the config-dir).
 The server supports any private key format supported by [`crypto/ssh`](https://github.com/golang/crypto/blob/master/ssh/keys.go#L32).